Woolfrey/woolfrey.github.io/_posts/25-06-19-who-is-your-customer.md

 ### Example \#3: How NOT to do a SIPOC

-I asked ChatGPT to generate a SIPOC based on the university Bachelor's degree program example above.
+I asked ChatGPT to generate a SIPOC for the Bachelor's degree program scenario above.
 Since the AI learns from examples on the internet, I think its amalgamated many poor habits when developing a SIPOC.

 <p align="center">
     <img src="/assets/images/posts/2025/sipoc_bad.png" width="300" height="auto" loading="lazy"/>
 </p>

 Here are what I think it's done wrong, or poorly:
-- ❌ Listing facult & staff as an input.
+- ❌ Listing faculty & staff as an input.
 These are not transformed by the process, so they should not be considered in the SIPOC.
 The effect that staff have on student quality should be considered in the Analyse phase of the project.
 - ❌ Not connecting suppliers to inputs,or outputs to customers.
 Who supplies the academic records?
 How can we trace it back if there are errors?
 Who receives "completed courses"?
 - ❌ Listing completed courses as an output.
 The course itself is not a product or service, only a process.
 Who is its customer?
 - ❌ Silos.
 Components are visually separated in to S, I, P, O, and C boxes.
 It doesn't illustrate _process flow_.